neurobionics/robot-ci/README.md

 **Robot CI**: Effortless building, testing, and deploying customized robot operating systems at scale.
 This tool lets you **version control your entire robot OS configuration and makes remote development a breeze**.

 ### 🧠 What It Does
 Robot CI builds a custom Raspberry Pi OS image.
 You download that image, flash it onto an SD card, and boot your RPi.
-On startup, the Pi automatically connects to WiFi and emails you its IP address.
-You can then connect to the Pi from your laptop and start developing immediately!
+On startup, the RPi automatically connects to WiFi and emails you its IP address.
+You can then connect to the RPi from your laptop and start developing immediately!

 ## 🎯 Key Features